JonathanWatkins/LanczosAlgorithm/README.md

 # PowerMethod

-Implementation of the Lanczos Algorithm for matrix diagonalisation
+Implementation of the Power Method for determining the eigenvalues of a Matrix